Heroine-class submarine: Background

 South Africa placed a contract for three Type 209 1400-Mod submarines in July 2000 on Howaldtswerke-Deutsche Werft (HDW) and Thyssen Nordseewerke.
 The Type 209 1400-Mod boats displace 1,450t surfaced and 1,600t dived.
 The Type 209 1400-Mod submarines replace the French-built Daphné-class submarines, SAS Spear, SAS Assegaai and SAS Umkhonto which were decommissioned in 2003.

 The first submarine, Manthatisi, was built by Howaldtswerke at Kiel.
 It was launched in June 2004 and commissioned in November 2005.
 The second and third submarines were built by Thyssen Nordseewerke in Emden.
 Charlotte Maxeke was launched in May 2005 and commissioned in March 2007.
 The third submarine, Queen Modjadji, was launched in 2006 and handed over in February 2008.

 The submarines' homeport is Simon's Town naval base near Cape Town.

 As of 2019, two of the submarines were reported to be in need of "urgent and complete" refits.
 The recommended approach was to move to a contracting phase in 2020.
 The Armscor annual report to parliament indicated that should the refits not take place, the submarine capability would not available after FY2022/23.
 As of March 2021, the contracting phase had still not been initiated and no dates had been announced for any upgrades of the submarines.

 In August 2021 it was reported that Charlotte Maxeke was being refitted at the Armscor Dockyard.
 Funding in the amount of R189 million had reportedly been made available to ensure the completion of the refit during the 2023/24 financial year.
 Funding for the refit of Queen Modjadji was not available, though the reported focus of the Navy was to prioritise essential maintenance and repair of SAS Manthatisi (which had been last refitted during 2013/14) to ensure "expedited operational availability."
+As of April 2023, Manthatisi had completed a Docking and Essential Defect (DED) maintenance period and was undergoing post-maintenance trials.
+Queen Modjadji was undergoing preservation and pre-refit planning activities, in preparation for a refit.